yuchi/cspec-titanium-packagers-support/README.md

 3. A registry, either centralized or distributed, that hosts the list of packages available for download.
 4. A tool or a toolchain that helps in enforcing both the semantics and the protocol, as well as helping accessing the registry.

 In the case of JavaScript the most successful solution is *npm* (which is by number the most successful package manager of all languages and environments).
-We can define those four requirements for *npm* as follows:
+We can define those four requirements for *npm* as follows.

 #### Npm and Node.js semantics